Rajeshwari Sachdev: Personal life

-After completing her graduation from Guru Nanak Khalsa College (King's Circle) in Mumbai, she started her career on stage doing plays with Indian People's Theatre Association (IPTA).
-She married Varun Badola in 2004.
+After completing her graduation from Guru Nanak Khalsa College (King's Circle) in Mumbai.
+Sachdev started her career on stage doing plays with Indian People's Theatre Association.
+Sachdev married Varun Badola on 24 November 2004.
+They met on the sets of the television show Antakshari and were engaged the same year.
+They have a son, born on 10 May 2010.
+Badola has a farm house in his native Uttarakhand at a place called Bhabher in Kotdwar.

 Career

 Sachdev made her film debut with the Marathi film Aayatya Gharat Gharoba (1991), directed by Sachin.

 Her second film was Shyam Benegal's Suraj Ka Satvan Ghoda (1992).
 She then became a regular in his films, and was cast in Mammo (1994), Sardari Begum (1996), Samar (1999), Hari-Bhari (2000), Netaji Subhas Chandra Bose: The Forgotten Hero (2005) and Welcome to Sajjanpur (2008).
-She also appeared in the Hollywood film Little Buddha (1993) and later in Tales of the Kama Sutra: The Perfumed Garden (1998).
+She also appeared in the Hollywood film Little Buddha (1993) and later in Tales of The Kama Sutra: The Perfumed Garden (1998).
 She also worked in the show Samvidhaan, directed by Shyam Benegal.

 She sang the pop song "Hulle Hullare" in the album of the same name released in 2007.

 Sachdev was signed as the lead in TV series Rihhaee replacing actress Divya Dutta who quit the show after shooting for one episode.
 She is currently playing the role of Mamta Noon in Sony TV's romantic drama series Dil Hi Toh Hai and Kusum Kothari in StarPlus's drama series Shaadi Mubarak.